-Associates am array of programmer-defined names with a physical address range.
+Associates an array of programmer-defined names with a physical address range.

-'''

-names-is the array of physical memory characteristics. e.g { STATIC_RAM }.

-module-is the object representing a range of contiguous physical addresses
+''' names-The array of physical memory characteristics. e.g { STATIC_RAM }. module-The object representing a range of contiguous physical addresses. '''

-Throws

-'''

-IllegalArgumentException-when either names or module is null
+IllegalArgumentException-when either names or module is null.

-IllegalStateException-when module overlaps a previously associated PhysicalMemoryRegion instance.
+RangeOutOfBoundsException-when module overlaps a previously associated PhysicalMemoryRegion instance or cannot be mapped as Java object storage.